Adult Residential Services

 • Family program

-The 48 bed adult residential treatment unit is a 24/7 program, for up to 28 days that provides detoxification and therapeutic treatment services to male and female clients over the age of 18.
+The 56 bed adult residential treatment unit is a 24/7 program, for up to 28 days that provides detoxification and therapeutic treatment services to male and female clients age 18 and older.
 If you need help and have not reached 18 years of age, please refer to the adolescent treatment programs.

 The adult residential program provides activities in a structured setting to help the client identify and process their chemically dependent behaviors and to learn tools to have a successful recovery program in the community.
 Each client completes a comprehensive assessment by qualified and trained staff.
 Once on the residential unit, a client will be assigned a primary counselor to work with throughout their stay.